emarcey/cicerone/glossary/styles.md

 	* brewers blend lambic beer with fruit then age
 	* extended fermentation consumes sugars, leaving flavor/aroma
 	* some fruits add acidity/tannins -> accentuate dry, crisp quality
-	* usually 1-2 year lambic, then add fruit for a few months - 1 year
+	* usually 1-2 year lambic then add fruit for a few months - 1 year
 	* existing organisms + fruit skin microbes add additional fermentation
 	* some brewers may bottle condition with priming sugar or young lambic
 		* others add syrup/fruit after fermentation, then pasteurize
-			* more fruit forward, non-traditional
+			* more fruit forward and non-traditional
-	* most common fruits: Kriek, Framboise
+	* most common fruits - Kriek and Framboise
 		* kriek - generally sour schaarbeek cherries indigenous to Schaarbeek, Brussels
-		* then black currant, peach
+		* then black currant and peach
 		* fruit aroma/flavor can add to wine-like impression
 	* often covered with spider webs in casks bc that means no other bugs are getting in